Legal Definition Under Georgia State Law

 - Workers’ compensation specifically deals with on-the-job injuries and illnesses.

 Workers’ compensation also provides some additional benefits to workers.
 Medical care is perhaps the most significant.
 Both programs offer partial wage replacement, but there are still some differences.
 Short-term disability provides wage benefits if you cannot work, but it does not protect your job in the same way that workers’ compensation does, for example.

 Workers’ compensation is also provided at no cost to you by your employer because it is required for most employers by law.
 The same cannot be said about short-term disability.
 Although some employers offer short-term disability coverage, there is no requirement to do so.

-If you are trying to get short term disability from your insurance company or are having trouble getting workers’ compensation benefits from your employer, John Foy & Associates can help.
+If you are trying to get short-term disability from your insurance company or are having trouble getting workers’ compensation benefits from your employer, short-term disability lawyers John Foy & Associates can help.
 Let us give you a FREE consultation to discuss your options.
 Call us at 404-400-4000 or fill out the form and get your free consultation today.